script

 • Be enrolled as a full-time student, in good standing, in a Drury University graduate program.

-• Not hold any other paid position on a Drury University campus.
+• Not hold any other paid position on the Drury University campus.

 Expectations